Luxury travel in the Dolomites: your guide to Trentino and South Tyrol

 Photo©: ShutterStock/Mikadun

 Trentino is also serious wine country.
 The Teroldego grape, grown on the flat valley floor near Trento, produces bold, complex reds that rarely leave the region.
 The small family producers here don't have websites or tasting room hours.
-Sitting in a cellar with a fourth-generation winemaker, tasting straight from the barrel, is the kind of afternoon that becomes the story of the trip.
+Sitting in a cellar with a fourth-generation winemaker, tasting straight from the barrel: that's the kind of afternoon that becomes the story of the trip.
+I've arranged these visits for clients who thought they'd already experienced the best of Italian wine country.
+They came back with a different opinion.

 South Tyrol: Bolzano, Merano, Val Gardena, and Alta Badia

-South Tyrol has a different energy: more Alpine, with strong Austrian influence in its architecture, food, and pace.
+South Tyrol has a different energy entirely: more Alpine, with strong Austrian influence in its architecture, food, and pace.
 Bolzano and Merano have an elegance unlike anywhere else in Italy, and the wellness culture here is exceptional.
-Merano has been a therapeutic destination since the Habsburg era, and the spa experiences at the finest properties here go far beyond a standard hotel treatment menu.
+Merano has been a therapeutic destination since the Habsburg era, and the spa experiences at the properties I recommend go far beyond a standard hotel treatment menu.
+These are full wellness programs designed around you, drawing on centuries of thermal tradition.

 Bolzano